 Your resume has one purpose, to earn an interview with us.
 Therefore, tailor the content to best meet the specific requirements of the position.
 The most common resume format is a chronological summary (most recent to oldest) of information about your career and qualifications.
 Ideally, keep this between two to four A4 pages of typed content.

 A tip is to list your work history and qualifications to prove your record of progressive job accountabilities and increased responsibility.
 Consider breaking your resume into sections to provide an effective, informative and comprehensive summary of your professional background and abilities.
 You can find examples of formats online.

 We develop key selection criteria for all positions.
-The job ad and application form may ask you to respond to behavioural questions relating to specific criteria.
+The job ad and application form may ask you to respond to specific key selection criteria or to behavioural questions relating to specific criteria.

 Reference to experience can be discussed via paid and unpaid work, including voluntary and community work, but applications that refer to relevant, solid work examples will be highly regarded.
 Limit your responses to each key selection criteria to half a typed page.